chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    #. text goes here
    #. text goes here

 Use the number symbol (#) to let Sphinx handle the actual ordering.
 If the number list needs to change later, you don't have to worry about making sure the numbers are in the correct order.
-For example:
+What an ordered list looks like after it is built:

 #. text goes here
 #. text goes here